tyler-insight/insight-2017/README.md

 Each individual page will be located inside the folder with its corresponding name.

 ### Work
 Projects can be found inside the **work/_posts** directory.
 They get sorted by date, so the first project is set to 2000-01-01 with each newer project being a day newer.
 So the newest projects will have the most recent date.
-DO NOT use the current date as the date for the project, simply follow the pattern that is already created.
+DO NOT use the current date as the date for the project, simply follow the pattern that is already created. *Note: If two projects have the same date they will be shown in alphabetical order, meaning the project closer to A will be shown further down than the latter*

 ### Blog
 All blog posts are located inside the **blog/_posts** directory.
 For these, use the date of the day you would like the blog to get posted.

 ### Images
-All of the original images are located inside *unsized-img*, the reason for this is because there is a command that we run which will automatically resize images for different screen sizes and then place those images inside the *img* directory.
-So keep all of your original clean images inside the *unsized-img* directory.
-Typically these images should be around 1800px in width or height.
+All of the original images are located inside **unsized-img**, the reason for this is because there is a command that we run which will automatically resize images for different screen sizes and then place those images inside the **img** directory.
+So keep all of your original clean images inside the **unsized-img** directory.
+Typically these images should be around 2400px in width.
 They'll be optimized later so don't worry too much about that!

 ### Data
-Both the employee list and the services list can both be found under the *_data* directory.
+Both the employee list and the services list can both be found under the **_data** directory.

 ### Site
-The *_site* directory is the compiled directory with all of the final files.
+The **_site** directory is the compiled directory with all of the final files.
 The contents of this folder is what will be uploaded to the actual website.

 ### Styles
-Do not make style changes in the *css* directory.
-The styles for the website are all in the *_scss* directory.
+Do not make style changes in the **css** directory.
+The styles for the website are all in the **_scss** directory.
 Each individual page has had its own style sheet setup for styles unique to that page, and then there are sheets setup for general styling like the footer or typography.
-The *_variables.scss* sheet as site wide variables that can be used in your scss sheets.
+The **_variables.scss** sheet has site wide variables that can be used in your scss sheets.

 ## Usage

 ### 1. Resizing Images

 **Make sure any images you need are inside the *unsized-img* folder** and then run `gulp resize`.
-This is resize all the images and place them into the *img* folder.
+This will resize all the images and place them into the **img** folder.
 This may take a few minutes, so wait until it completes before doing anything else.

 ```shell
 gulp resize